NCAR/DART/guide/compiling-dart.rst

 To build DART executables you will need to

 #.
-Create an mkmf.template with appropriate compiler and libary flags.
+Create an mkmf.template with appropriate compiler and library flags.
 #.
 Choose which model you want to use with DART, and cd into that work directory.
    For example, if you want to build DART for the lorenz_63 model, ``cd DART/models/lorenz_63/work``
 #.
-Build the DART exectables with ``./quickbuild.sh``
+Build the DART executables with ``./quickbuild.sh``

 For more detail on how quickbuild.sh works see :ref:`DART build system`.